Ontario Liberals say they would re-introduce Grade 13 on an optional basis | CBC News

 Grade 13 was eliminated in Ontario in 2003

-Liberal Leader Steven Del Duca says it's part of a plan to help students cope with the effects of the COVID-19 pandemic on their education.

-He says allowing students to do Grade 13 would give them the choice of spending more time on required courses for post-secondary education and taking new classes on personal finances, civics, and mental health and well-being.
+"We're pouring money into education," Ford said in Bowmanville, Ont.
+"We're building new schools ... and repairing them to a tune of $14 billion and we're delivering better education with more funding into education."

+Ontario was the lone province to have a fifth year of high school until it was eliminated under the leadership of Progressive Conservative premier Mike Harris.
+Grade 13, which was officially called the Ontario Academic Credit starting 1984 — known colloquially as OAC — began being phased out with Grade 9 students in 1999 and was eliminated in 2003.
+The so-called "double cohort" year saw two grades graduate at the same time.

-The Liberals are also promising to hire 1,000 more mental health professionals for students and staff and an additional special education worker for every school.
+The Liberals, who are looking to improve upon their third-party status in their election, are also promising to hire 1,000 more mental health professionals for students and staff.

+"We saw this over the past four years, how so many of our kids were isolated, faced challenges, experienced behavioural shifts," Del Duca said.
+"We need more mental health care at our schools."

 Del Duca has released other planks of his education platform this week, including building 200 new schools and repairing another 4,500, hiring 10,000 more teachers and capping class sizes at 20 for all grades.